 Thanks, Amy.
 Your neighborhood sounds…odd.
-And sorry for calling you Bossypants, back there.
 So, what do you do all day?

-I love staying home and consider my work as “mother” the most important work I’ll ever do.
-I’m also a freelance writer which is perfect since I prefer not to ever leave the house.
-I’m also writing a novel.
+Like most women, I wear many hats!
+I consider my work as “mother” the most important work I’ll ever do.
+I teach Anatomy & Physiology at our local Hogwarts and write novels – which is perfect since I prefer not to ever leave the house.
 If you’ve got time I could tell you about my latest manuscript.

-Ok.
-Tell my about the man you live with.
+I wonder why.
+Tell me about the man you live with.

 I am married to the real Mr. Darcy: stern and glowering on the outside, but behind the scenes oozing with love, lofty ideals, and good works.
 He just so happens to also look like the Colin Firth version.

 We adore them all but still deciding which one to love best.
-One comes with duct tape, one sings opera, another still sleeps in my bed, and one writes me daily love notes.
+One comes with duct tape, one sings opera, another sleeps in a teepee, and one writes me daily love notes.
 See?
 It’s really hard to decide.